Sajjan Singh Rangroot

 Sajjan Singh Rangroot is a 2018 Indian Punjabi-language war drama film directed by Pankaj Batra.
 It stars Diljit Dosanjh, Yograj Singh and Sunanda Sharma.
-The movie is based on a true story about the experiences of Sikh soldiers of the British Indian Army fighting on the Western Front during World War I. The movie was released on 23 March 2018 to coincide with the death anniversary of Bhagat Singh.
-On release, the film got positive reviews from both critics and audience.
-The movie is expected to be dubbed into Hindi by Cinekorn Entertainment and English.
+The film is based on the experiences of Sikh soldiers of the British Indian Army fighting on the Western Front during World War I. The film was released on 23 March 2018 to coincide with the death anniversary of Bhagat Singh.
 Sajjan Singh Rangroot is eighth highest grossing Punjabi film of all time and third highest-grossing film of 2018.